JosephHeydorn/MakeCode-Tutorials/docs/projects/Touchpoint-Piano.md

 ## Step 1

-To begin, let's grab 4 while/do statement blocks and place them inside the forever statement.
+To begin, let's grab 4 while/do blocks blocks and place them inside the forever block.
 Make sure that they are stacked on top of one another and not placed inside of each other.

 ```blocks
 basic.forever(function () {